 Yulim's work is delicate, airy, almost whispered, made of light embroideries, inks on silk, everyday objects transformed into tiny jewels, small sculptural structures that refer to the concept of nest and shelter.
-Like a diary of feelings, a confession of secrets never revealed, his intimate and feminine work leads back to the sphere of affections and family ties.
+Like a diary of feelings, a confession of unrevealed secrets, her intimate and feminine work leads back to the sphere of affections and family ties.

-The meticulous mastery of Yulim obliges the observer to pause, for a moment of observation that becomes contemplation and stimulus to a reflection on his personal history.
+The meticulous mastery of Yulim obliges the observer to pause, for a moment of observation that becomes contemplation and stimulus to a reflection on her personal history.